ajoros/alpine-weather-dashboard/README.md

 ## Contact

-For questions or feedback about this dashboard:
+Have comments or questions about this dashboard?
+Feel free to reach out!

 **Andrew Joros**
 Desert Research Institute